Princeton45/DevOps-Cloud-Resume-Challenge/README.md

 - Amazon CloudFront for content delivery and HTTPS
 - Amazon DynamoDB for the visitor counter database
 - AWS Lambda for serverless backend logic
-- Amazon API Gateway for RESTful API
+- Amazon API Gateway for HTTP API
 - Terraform for Infrastructure as Code
 - GitHub Actions for CI/CD pipelines